-The department's core faculty in Systems consists of Chen Ding, Sandhya Dwarkadas, Engin Ipek, Michael Scott, and Kai Shen, In addition, Wendi Heinzelman, and Michael Huang of Electrical and Computer Engineering have joint appointments in CS, and are active in department research.
+The department's core faculty in systems consists of John Criswell, Chen Ding, Sandhya Dwarkadas, Engin Ipek, Michael Scott, and Kai Shen, In addition, Wendi Heinzelman, and Michael Huang of electrical and computer engineering have joint appointments in CS, and are active in department research.

 Sandhya Dwarkadas is the recipient of an NSF Postdoctoral Fellowship and an NSF CAREER award, and has done work in the areas of software distributed shared memory, parallel architecture, and performance evaluation.
 She co-led the Cashmere and InterWeave distributed sharing projects, and leads the ARCH (Architecture, Run-time, and Compiler integration for High-performance computing) project.

 Engin Ipek holds a special joint position between computer science and electrical & computer engineering.
 He is the recipient of an NSF CAREER award, an ASPLOS best paper award, an IEEE MICRO Top Picks award, and a Communications of the ACM Research Highlights designation.
 Prior to joining Rochester, he was a researcher in the Computer Architecture Group at Microsoft Research (2007-2009).
 His research interests are in the broad area of computer architecture, with an emphasis on multicore processors, hardware-software interaction, and power-efficient computing.